 Unusual Options Activity Insight: Moderna

-Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $310.46.
+Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $315.35.

 - Sentiment: BULLISH